apache/nuttx/drivers/lcd/README.txt

     that you will proably ahve to customize for any particular LCD hardware. (see also configs/hymini-stm32v/src/ssd1289.c below).

+  st7567.c.
+LCD Display Module, ST7567, Univision Technology Inc. Used
+    with the LPCXpresso and Embedded Artists base board.

   ug-9664hswag01.c.
 OLED Display Module, UG-9664HSWAG01", Univision
     Technology Inc.  Used with the LPC Xpresso and Embedded Artists base board.